moderepo/bizstack-console-plugin-samples/README.md

                 // The name of the plugin.
 This is used by Module Federation to manage the remote modules.
                 "name": "WeatherWidget",

-                // This tells BizConsole where to download the plugin.
+                // This tells BizStack Console where to download the plugin.
 Since we are testing it locally, the URL will be
                 // http://localhost.
                 "url": "http://localhost:5000/assets/weatherWidget.js",

-                // This tells BizConsole the name of the module to look for.
+                // This tells BizStack Console the name of the module to look for.
 This name is the same name as the one specified in the
                 // vite.config.ts's `exposes`
                 "exposedModuleName": "weatherWidget"
             },